ismamz/next-transition-router/README.md

 [**Live Demo using GSAP**](https://next-transition-router.vercel.app) (source code: [/example](/example)).

-## Disclaimer

-> [!WARNING]
-> This project is currently in Beta.
-Please note that the API may change as features are enhanced and refined.

-This package may not cover every use case.
-If you require a specific scenario, please [open an issue](https://github.com/ismamz/next-transition-router/issues/new/choose), and we can explore the possibility of extending the functionality.

 ## Features

 - Automatically detect internal links to handle page transitions ([optional `auto` flag](#auto-enabled)).